-The Pediatric Residency Program at Texas Tech Health Sciences Center is small (for a state the size of Texas) with a big mission.
+The Pediatric Residency Program at Texas Tech Health Sciences Center is a tight-knit community with a big mission.
 There are six pediatric residents per year of training.
-Texas Tech serves the Texas Panhandle, which is a rectangular area bordered by New Mexico and Oklahoma.
+Texas Tech serves the Texas Panhandle.
 The land area is 25,824 square miles with a population of nearly 500,000.
 Residents are presented with patient encounters on a primary care basis rather than seeing tertiary cases with pre-existing diagnoses.
 The residents have a close direct relationship with faculty.
-We have over 30 faculty who oversee the training of our residents in areas of patient care, medical knowledge, interpersonal skills/communication, professionalism, practice based learning and systems based practice.
+There are more than 30 faculty who oversee the training of our residents in areas of patient care, medical knowledge, interpersonal skills/communication, professionalism, practice based learning and systems based practice.
 The education is led by Shannon Herrick, MD, Program Director, Johnnie Faircloth, MD, Associate Program Director, with Gunjan Banga, MD and Claudia Neugebauer, MD as PL3 Co-Chief Residents.
 This team is a strong advocate for the resident well-being and resident experience.
 One focus is to create a team of residents who function at a very high level.
 TTUHSC Amarillo is the recipient of a grant award: the Affordable Care Act: Primary Care Residency Expansion.
 This grant is funded by the Health Resources and Services Administration (HRSA).
 TTUHSC Amarillo increased to a total of 6 residents per year starting July, 2011.
 One resident per year will be selected who expresses an interest in rural health and will have all travel and lodging expenses covered and receive an additional $15,000 per year for 2 years ($30,000) for repayment of student loans.
 The resident will spend 2 months per year in a rural pediatric clinic for a total of 6 months of the 3 years training.
 We have seven former residents who are now on the faculty roster including Shannon Herrick, MD, Tetyana Vasylyeva, MD, Srilatha Alapati, MD, Amanda Griffin, MD, Johnnie Faircloth, MD, Andrew Relph, MD, and Souzan Siddig, MD.

 II.
 The workload is balanced with personal time, education and providing excellent patient care.
 Time is available to allow for entry level research including case reports, scholarly reviews and small clinical studies.
 Night shift schedule for PL-1 resident include 2 months of night shift as a PL-1 resident for 12 to 16 hours.
 In addition, weekend shift occurs in 12 -16 hour shifts occur for PL-1 residents who are not on the night shift rotation.
 Senior have 1-2 night shift rotations per year and a single shift on the weekend per month on other rotations.